Tutorial: Investigate an entity

 Check user account control flags

 The user account control flags are also imported from Active Directory.
-Azure ATP entity directory data includes 10 flags that are effective for investigation:
+Defender for Identity entity directory data includes 10 flags that are effective for investigation:

 - Password never expires